CogitatorTech/gaggle/docs/GAGGLE_GUIDE.md

 ## Performance Tips

 1. **Use caching**: Downloaded datasets are cached locally for fast subsequent access
-2. **Filter early**: Use WHERE clauses to limit data read from CSV files
+2. **Filter early**: Use WHERE clauses to limit data read
-3. **Create views**: For frequently accessed datasets, create views
+3. **Prefer Parquet**: Use Parquet files for better performance when available
-4. **Parquet over CSV**: When available, use Parquet files for better performance
+4. **Prepared statements**: Use PREPARE/EXECUTE to pass dynamic file paths to table functions

 ## Security Notes